 Once the magnet has been removed the handling of most cars will improve if there is a degree of movement between the body and the chassis: ‘body rock’.
 This might be as simple as just loosening the screws a turn but sometimes a little sanding of the areas where the chassis and body come into contact is also required, so they don’t come into contact and to stop fouling.

-Also, many models now mount the motor in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis.
+Also, many brands now mount their motors in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis and improve handling.

 With the sandpaper still out, gently rounding off the edges of the tyres can prevent the car digging in and de-slotting when cornering.
 Which is not nice.

 Running on inevitably bumpy plastic track it’s best to lower the profile of the front tyres to lessen their contact with those bumps.

-Some brands make it possible to raise the front axle using grub screws in the chassis.
+Some manufacturers, the better ones, make it possible to raise the front axle using grub screws in the chassis.
 This is a good thing.

 Don’t over lubricate but do put a drop of oil on your motor’s bearings.
 Some folk will keep oil well away from the end where the brushes are.

-The motor and gears will always benefit from a period of running in to free things up and mesh them together.
+The motor and gears will nearly always benefit from a period of running in to free things up and mesh things together.
 A little toothpaste on the gears, for a short period, can aid that process.
 Other grinding options exist but always remember to clean the stuff off once done.

 Sometimes a spacer might be needed to stop excessive lateral play in an axle which can unsettle a car when cornering.